 If you seek to start a family or need some time to work on your health, those things should always come before work.
 Maybe you have always dreamed of pursuing a hobby or passion as a business but haven’t been quite ready to make the leap.
 The only way to successfully start a business is to invest time, and with a full-time job, that can be very difficult.

 If you’ve been contemplating a total career change, exploring your passions during a break can help you determine your next move.
 For adventure-seekers, a career break offers an opportunity for new experiences and travel so that they can return restored and refreshed.

 Benefits of a Career Break

-Career breaks don’t have to be career ending.
+Career gaps don’t have to be career-ending.

 There are so many ways to improve your skills and value during your break.
 You can continue to build your personal network, volunteer, learn a new skill, or improve a hobby with transferable value.
 Because our jobs can be so demanding and inflexible, take advantage of a career break by discovering your passions and finding purpose.

 Focus on your health and find activities that make you happy and fulfilled.
 Returning form your career break can leave you feeling motivated, content, and ready to take on new challenges.